“Do I need to have a virtual assistant website before I launch?”

 1. A Static Home Page

 My first website did not have a static home page.
 It was set to blog.
-So whenever I put out a new blog post, that was the first thing visitors saw.
+So whenever I published a new blog post, that was the first thing visitors saw.
 Needless to say, I was leaving money on the table.

 2. About Page

-Thankfully, you can grab a copy of my ideal client avatar workbook and know exactly the kind of person your should be trying to attract in your about page.
+Thankfully, you can grab a copy of my ideal client avatar workbook and know exactly the kind of person you should be trying to attract in your about page.

 4. Services or Work With Me Page

 You need this page on your website to promote your services.
 If you present your services neatly, your potential client will immediately know if you are the one to help them out.
 So when designing this, make sure you clearly outline your services.
 Don’t forget to add a clear call-to action prompting your prospective client to take the next step with you.

 Your services page is a good place to display your rates.

 My blog has been a huge part of marketing my business.
 Social media is not my thing and even if I know it’s importance, I struggle with it.
 That’s why I have my subcontractors help out with that so my clients stay happy.
 The organic traffic my blog generates is great.

 A blog is an important part of any kind of online business.
 It helps you build your authority online while you sleep.
 Literally.
 It helps you create a connection with your potential clients before they even reach out to you.
 If you do it right, you can get lots of clients from a single blog post.